 EU DIRECTIVE 1999/93/EC talks about use of Electronic signatures and legal aspects involved.
 It states that Electronic signature products should be promoted.

-E-Lock digital signature solutions comply with the above-mentioned definition.
+E-Lock digital signature solutions

 - Fastest automated server-side bulk signing